 Most mammals are endothermic, which means they can regulate their body temperature.
-Some mammals, such as the Arctic ground squirrel, are classed as heterothermic, allowing their surrounding environments to affect their self-regulating body temperature.
+Some mammals, such as the Arctic ground squirrel, are classed as heterothermic, allowing their surrounding environments to affect their body temperature.

 Are All Mammals Warm-Blooded?

 All mammals are considered to be warm-blooded.
-Warm-blooded animals regulate their body temperatures.
-This helps them to survive in harsh environments.
-By regulating their body temperature, changing conditions in the environment around them can be dealt with.
+Warm-blooded animals regulate their body temperatures, which helps them to survive in harsh environments.
+By controlling their body temperature, the changing conditions in the environment around them can be dealt with.

-Mammals generate body heat when in a cooler climate, which helps them to keep warm.
-Likewise, when the environment around them is hotter, they have a mechanism to ensure they can cool off.
+Mammals generate body heat in cooler climates, which helps them keep warm.
+When the environment around them is hotter than their body temperature, most can sweat to cool off.

-To maintain constant body temperature, mammals have to eat plenty of food.
-The considerable amount of food they eat is used to fuel their changing body temperatures.
+To maintain a constant body temperature, mammals must eat plenty of food.
+Food is converted to energy to fuel temperature changes in the body.

-Cold-blooded animals do not generate body heat themselves.
-For this reason, their body temperatures vary depending on their environments.
+Cold-blooded animals do not generate body heat themselves, and their body temperatures vary depending on the environments surrounding them.

-When the climate is hot, cold-blooded animals will adapt to their body temperatures, becoming warmer.
+When the climate is hot, cold-blooded animals become warmer.
 In these situations, cold-blooded animals tend to slow down.
-They are more sluggish when in cold environments.
+They are more sluggish than when in cold environments.

-The muscle activities of these animals depend on chemical reactions.
-These chemical reactions happen faster under warm conditions than when it is cold.
+The muscle activities of these animals depend on chemical reactions; these happen faster under warm conditions than when cold.

 Are There Any Cold-blooded Mammals?

-Although most mammals are warm-blooded, there does exist a few species of cold-blooded mammals.
+Although most mammals are warm-blooded, a few species of cold-blooded mammals exist.

 Biologists have found evidence of heterothermic species.
 One of these species is the Arctic ground squirrel.
-These little mammals inhabit the regions of the Arctic.
+These little rodents inhabit the regions of the Arctic.

-The Arctic is one of the coldest regions in the world, and it was found that the Arctic ground squirrels chill their body temperatures to survive.
+The Arctic is one of the coldest regions globally, but the Arctic ground squirrels adjust their body temperatures to survive.

-Brian Barnes, Director of the Institute of Arctic Biology and Professor of Zoophysiology, is the person behind these findings.
+Brian Barnes, Director of the Institute of Arctic Biology and Professor of Zoophysiology, is behind these findings.
 He took the time to study Arctic ground squirrels when hibernating.

-Mammals are less tolerant to freezing conditions.
-During winter, some mammals use hibernation to get through the inter.
+Mammals are less tolerant of freezing conditions.
+During winter some mammals use hibernation to get through the winter.
 Other mammals, such as the Arctic fox, have thick fur to help keep them warm.

-Until this research by Brian Barnes, mammals were not known to be able to survive when their body temperatures became subzero.
+Until this research by Brian Barnes, mammals were not known to survive when their body temperatures became subzero.

 Arctic Ground Squirrel

-Many animals cannot tolerate freezing conditions.
-Most animals and living organisms have fluid or water in their cells.
+Many animals cannot tolerate freezing conditions due to fluid in their cells.

-Other than the Arctic ground squirrel, there are many more mammals capable of surviving whilst having extreme body temperatures.
+Apart from the Arctic ground squirrel, many other mammals can survive while having extreme body temperatures.

-Several small mammals have evolved a way in which they reduce their temperatures to lower than usual.
-It is a way for these animals to save energy, commonly referred to as daily torpor.
+Several small mammals, such as shrews, have evolved to reduce their temperatures lower than usual.
+This allows them to save energy, commonly referred to as daily torpor.

-Newborn mammals cannot always control their body temperatures in the first few days.
-The temperatures of many newborn mammals depend on that of the surrounding environment.
-These mammals develop internal heat mechanisms later on.
+Newborn mammals cannot control their body temperatures in the first few days.
+The temperatures of many newborn mammals depend on the surrounding environment.
+As they grow older, they develop internal heat mechanisms.

 Is There Evidence of Extinct Mammals That Were Ectothermic?

 There is no direct evidence that points to an extinct ectothermic mammal species.
-However, there are some claims an extinct miniature goat known as Myotragus balearicus was ectothermic.
-The goat is said to have wholly depended on external heat from its surroundings.
+However, some claim that an extinct miniature goat known as Myotragus balearicus was ectothermic.
+The goat is said to have depended on external heat from its surroundings.

-The reason behind these claims is in the bone microstructure.
-This small goat had the same growth and development as other mammals, but the growth occurred at a rate and speed similar to ectothermic animals.
+The reason behind these claims is the bone microstructure.
+The goat had the same growth and development as other mammals, but the change occurred at a rate and speed similar to ectothermic animals.

-This is a suggestive study the researchers conducted in 2009.
+This is a suggestive study that researchers conducted in 2009.
 There is not enough evidence to back these claims up, hence why it is a suggestive conclusion.
-As the animal is extinct, there is no chance to prove this theory.
+As the animal is extinct, there is no chance of proving this theory.

-The Myotragus balearicus was alive 3,000 years ago.
-They inhabited the Balearic Islands, where it is believed there were minimal food supplies.
+Myotragus balearicus was alive 3,000 years ago and inhabited the Balearic Islands with minimal food supplies.

 Researchers believe the harsh environments contributed to their ectothermic state.
-This may have been a way to conserve energy.
-These findings are unclear because no further studies have been completed.
+This may have been a way to conserve energy, but these findings are unclear because no further studies have been completed.

 Advantages of the Ectothermic-like State

-One of the major reasons why some mammals adapt a near ectothermic state is to conserve energy.
+One of the primary reasons why some mammals adapt to a near ectothermic state is to conserve energy.
 This is the advantage cold-blooded animals have over warm-blooded animals.
-Ectothermic animals need less energy, and therefore less food to survive.
+Ectothermic animals need less energy and less food to survive.

-Mammals have to eat lots of food to produce energy.
-This is because energy is required to maintain constant body temperatures.
+Mammals must eat lots of food to produce energy, which is used to maintain constant body temperatures.
 To conserve most of their power, some mammals must take on a heterothermic state.

-Mammals such as bears, gophers, and bats hibernate in winter.
-Scientifically, hibernation is a prolonged dormancy.
+Mammals such as bears, gophers, and bats go into a prolonged dormancy over winter.
 During hibernation, these animals drop their body temperatures to as low as 50C.
-Hibernation works significantly to preserve their energy in these cold temperatures.
+Hibernation works to preserve their energy in these cold temperatures.